vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 Dynamic variables
 -----------------

-**Experimental feature**.
 Can only be used in request builder.
 Only ONE value is generated per request.

 All dynamic variables can be combined with strings, in order to generate dynamic / unique data.